03 — Effects and interceptors¶

 [id payload-map]event shape; replace the:eventcoeffect with just the payload map; restore on:after.
 Sugar over the canonical map-payload form (per MIGRATION §M-19).

-- Description: The primitive.
-Build a custom interceptor with
+- Description: The public custom-interceptor authoring form.
+Register a named interceptor with

-:beforeand / or:after.
-Use this for any work not covered by the three specific helpers above — analytics, logging, validation, ad-hoc context manipulation.
-The resulting interceptor is named, addressable, and queryable like any other artefact.
+:beforeand / or:after, then reference it by id from areg-event/reg-frame:interceptorsvector.
+Use this for any work not covered by the standard interceptors above — analytics, logging, validation, ad-hoc context manipulation.
+The interceptor is named, addressable, and queryable like any other artefact. (->interceptoris the framework-internal lowering constructor that turns a descriptor into an executable chain entry; it is not the application-authoring form and must not appear directly in a public chain.)

 validate-at-boundary-interceptor¶